 The afternoon was quite fun and busy with Phillip getting out on his sailboat.
 Jen enjoyed some foiling practice and kayaking.
 John took the WeCANFoil demo wing out to the point so he could practice some wing handling skills.
 The seadoo saw some use too.

-I got some solid time on the water to compare the big dawg appropriate Duotone 7m wing plus 142l board that I have at the LPW&FA vs. the WeCANFoil North 6m with their 6'4' North Seek Prime 138l beginner board.
+I got some solid time on the water make some nice GPS trails.
+I also got to compare the big dawg appropriate Duotone 7m wing plus 142l board that I have at the LPW&FA vs. the WeCANFoil North 6m with their 6'4' North Seek Prime 138l beginner board.
 Comparing the two boards, I found that the four year old Duotone 142l took off a bit quicker as it is shaped even a bit more like a downwind board.
-But the newer 2000cm foil under the North board had a bit more speed and stability.
+But the newer 2100cm foil under the North board had a bit more speed and stability.
 Look forward to doing more board comparisons.

 We ended the day trying some foiling beside the boat with a windsurfing mast out to the side.
 I'm not sure I will use the boom with paying customers.
 While the idea is good there is still more work to be done to make it as easy for beginners to try as I make it look...